userflux/browser-js/README.md

     - `allowCookies` - A boolean indicating whether or not to allow cookies.
 Defaults to `true`
     - `autoEnrich` - A boolean indicating whether or not to automatically enrich events with location and device properties.
 Defaults to `true`
     - `defaultTrackingProperties` - An object containing any default properties to be sent with every event.
 Defaults to an empty object
     - `trackSession` - A boolean indicating whether or not to track sessions with an unique identifier.
-Defaults to `false`
+Defaults to `true`
     - `customQueryParamsToCollect` - An array of strings used to define which custom query parameters to auto collect and include in event properties.
 Defaults to none.

 ## 3. Tracking events